 Articles and Book Chapters:

-6) "Jewish Coffee Houses and the Transformation of the Jewish Public Sphere in Turn of the Century Warsaw," (in Hebrew, in progress).
+6) "Jewish Coffee Houses and the Transformation of the Jewish Public Sphere in Turn of the Century Warsaw," (in Hebrew, under review).

 7) "The Jews of Poland, 1800-1939," Oxford Bibliographies Online: Jewish Studies, ed.
 David Biale (under review).